ClawCraneNet: Leveraging Object-level Relation for Text-based Video Segmentation: Introduction

 Accordingly, several recent works \cite{wang2019asymmetric,mcintosh2020visual,wang2020context,ningpolar} proposed to capitalize on the pixel-level visual language relationship for video comprehension.
 These techniques are approached by a bottom-up paradigm, which mainly focuses on multi-modal feature fusion and pixel-level relation establishment to generate the segmentation masks directly.
 While some effectiveness has been achieved, these attempts generally lack the sensation of object-level information and relation, which is crucial for understanding semantic information, especially for multi-modal comprehension \cite{hu2020bi,huang2020referring}.
 As illustrated in Figure \ref{fig:motivation} (a), methods with low-level sensation could only formulate local region-level relationship, which is insufficient for modeling semantic relationship with natural language description logic.
 Thus the bottom-up approaches would inevitably introduce noisy relationship modeling and inaccurate object comprehension, leading to ambiguous segmentation results.

-In this paper, we propose a novel method to tackle the above issue.
-We are partially inspired by the human visual cognitive system that humans preferentially direct attention towards meaningful entities (object-orientated)~\cite{henderson2017meaning,buswell1935people,wolfe2017five}, and then extracts structured information on how entities relate to/interact with each other (relation-based) \cite{kalkstein2020person,wolfe2017five,kao2005neural}.

-Based on the foundation, we propose a top-down pipeline to mimic how humans localize the referent with language guidance, \ie, first finding candidates and then parsing relations.
+To tackle the above issue, partially inspired by the human visual cognitive system that humans preferentially direct attention towards meaningful entities (object-orientated)~\cite{henderson2017meaning,buswell1935people,wolfe2017five}, and then extracts structured information on how entities relate to or interact with each other (relation-based) \cite{kalkstein2020person,wolfe2017five,kao2005neural}, we propose a top-down pipeline to mimic how humans localize the referent with language guidance, \ie, first finding candidates and then parsing relations.
 Specifically, by applying an off-the-shelf instance segmentation module to find out candidate objects, we could tackle the Text-based Video Segmentation problem in an object-level cross-modal retrieval manner.
 To our best knowledge, this is the first attempt to tackle the text-based video segmentation problem from the top-down view.

 We further explore three kinds of object-level relations in our top-down pipeline, \ie, positional relation, semantic relation, and temporal relation.

 Firstly, we propose a \textit{relative position encoding} module to encode spatial information of each candidate object.
 On the basis of absolute position, we further consider the relative ranked index for each object according to its coordinates.
 The relative index addresses the spatial relations that are common in natural language descriptions, \eg, ``the second guy from the left".